Ankitmohanty2/Redux/README.md

 };
 ```
 ### 5. Middleware
-Middleware extends Redux functionality by intercepting actions before they reach the reducer.
+Middleware in Redux intercepts actions dispatched to the store and allows additional processing, like logging or making asynchronous API calls.
+Popular middleware includes Redux Thunk and Redux Saga.